FLSA Threshold Mapping

 if not jurisdiction:

-for t in self.registry:
+t for t in self.registry

-if t.effective_start <= record.evaluation_date and (
+and t.effective_start <= record.evaluation_date

-t.effective_end is None or record.evaluation_date < t.effective_end
+and (t.effective_end is None or record.evaluation_date < t.effective_end)

-is_exempt = record.annual_base_salary >= active_threshold.annual_threshold
+is_exempt = record.annual_base_salary >= active.annual_threshold

 status = ResolutionStatus.EXEMPT if is_exempt else ResolutionStatus.NON_EXEMPT